Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Look and feel

 On Atlassian Cloud, Confluence uses a custom theme that can't be modified or updated using custom HTML or CSS.
-For more information on custom themes in Confluence Cloud, refer to Working with Themes.
+For more information on custom themes in Confluence Cloud, refer to Install a theme.

 Confluence Cloud Developer community: You can also create your own theme for Confluence Cloud.
-Check out the Theme page in our Confluence Cloud Developer page.
+Check out the Theme page in our Confluence Cloud Developer site.

 Backup and restore